Knots Landing: Dallas (2012 TV series)

 With the 2012 continuation of Dallas, rumors began surfacing that both Joan Van Ark and Ted Shackelford would reprise their roles as Valene and Gary Ewing on the new series.
 Shackelford passed on the small role the producers offered him during the first season, but accepted a multi-episode role during the second.
 Shackelford returned to Dallas for three episodes and Van Ark returned for one.
 This was the first time the characters had been seen since the 1997 miniseries Knots Landing: Back to the Cul-de-Sac.
 Although both Shackelford and Van Ark appeared in the 1991 series finale of Dallas playing "alternative" versions of Gary and Valene (the episode depicted an alternate reality in which J. R. Ewing had never been born), there have been no real crossovers of story or characters from Knots Landing to Dallas or vice versa since the 1985–86 season of each show (which, on Dallas, turned out to be a dream had by Pam Ewing).
-In the 2013 Dallas storyline, it is made clear that Gary and Val had still been living together at their home in California, though had recently separated due to Gary's brief relapse into alcoholism due to financial worries.
+In the 2013 Dallas storyline, it is made clear that Gary and Val still had been living together at their home in California, though had recently separated due to Gary's brief relapse into alcoholism due to financial worries.
 At the end of their appearances on the new series of Dallas, Gary and Val return to California together.